 Since the last few months there has been talk about Reliance Industries investing in an Indian fashion designer.
 Now the speculation can be put to rest.
 In a week’s time, Reliance Industries has invested in two Indian fashion designers, Manish Malhotra and Ritu Kumar.
 Reliance Brands Ltd. (RBL) signed a definitive agreement to acquire a 40 per cent stake in MM Styles Pvt.
 Ltd., the company that owns fashion designer Manish Malhotra’s brand.
 Close on the heels of this announcement, Reliance Retail Ventures Ltd. (RRVL) the holding company of Reliance Brands Ltd., acquired a 52 per cent equity stake in Ritika Pvt.
 Ltd., the company that owns Ritu Kumar and its four fashion brands.
 RRVL’s majority equity acquisition in Ritika Pvt.
 Ltd., included completely acquiring Everstone’s 35 per cent stake in the company.

 In the last two years, corporate houses such as the the Aditya Birla group and RBL have taken to help corporatize the Indian fashion designer.
 These partnerships have come two decades after apparel manufacturer, Raymond Ltd., set up group company Be: in 2002 to provide Indian fashion designers an outlet where fashion could be made easily accessible to the larger public.
 After that, Reliance has been the next to collaborate with Indian fashion designers.
 The impetus for corporatizing the Indian fashion designer has been long overdue. (http://thefeaturist.net/2021/02/16/corporatising-the-designer/) The ball was set rolling in 2018, when Ermenogildo Zegna and RBL bought a 12 per cent stake in designer Raghavendra Rathore’s business.
-In 2020, RBL took over the Satya Paul brand and reached out to designer Rajesh Pratap Singh to take over as the brand’s creative head in June 2020.
+In June 2020, RBL took over the Satya Paul brand and reached out to designer Rajesh Pratap Singh to take over as the brand’s creative head.